Three-dimensional (3D) Conformal Radiation Therapy

 Three-dimensional conformal radiation, also called 3D conformal radiotherapy or 3D-CRT, became widely used in the 1970s-80s.
 This was a result of advances made in imaging technologies.

-CT-guided therapy allows the tumor and normal organs shape and size to be defined in three dimensions.
-Instead of using a "flat" image of an x-ray that only shows the tumor's height and width, which is used for conventional 2D radiation therapy.
+In 3D-CRT therapy, the tumor and normal organ’s shape and size is defined in three dimensions.
+This is instead of using a flat image of an x-ray that only shows the tumor's height and width, which is used for conventional 2D radiation therapy.

 You will need to have a simulation done with you in the treatment position.
 3D imaging will be taken to allow for the best treatment planning.
-At least one of the following imaging tests will be done:
+At least one of the imaging tests listed below will be done:

 After imaging is done, the tumor is outlined in three dimensions.
 Normal organs that are found near the tumor and need to be avoided are also outlined in 3D (figure I, below).

-Beams are then arranged to avoid healthy tissue while giving a specific dose of radiation to the tumor.
-Special computer software is used to see the amount of radiation the tumor and normal tissues will receive to make sure that all parts of the tumor are getting the correct dose.
+The beams are placed in a way to avoid healthy tissue while giving a specific dose of radiation to the tumor.
+Special computer software is used to see the amount of radiation the tumor and normal tissues will get to make sure that all parts of the tumor are getting the correct dose.
 The beams are shaped and aimed at the tumor from many directions.
-Using several beams, as opposed to a few beams, helps reduce the damage to the normal tissues.
+Using many beams, instead of a few beams, helps reduce the damage to the normal tissues.

 How is the beam shaped?